shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 - The Organization Administrators (`org-admins`) group.
 Newer Atlassian organizations are using [centralized user management](https://support.atlassian.com/user-management/docs/give-users-admin-permissions/#Centralized-user-management-content), which contains the `org-admins` group.
 Existing Atlassian organizations are being migrated to centralized user management.
-  If available, you should use the `org-admins` group to indicate which Jira users can manage the GitLab for Jira Cloud app.
+  If available, you should use the `org-admins` group to indicate which Jira users can manage the GitLab for Jira app.
 Alternatively you can use the
   `site-admins` group.
 - The Site Administrators (`site-admins`) group.
 The `site-admins` group was used under [original user management](https://support.atlassian.com/user-management/docs/give-users-admin-permissions/#Original-user-management-content).